kareefardi/android_kernel_nothing_sm8475_fork/README.md

 This kernel is a [fork of arter97 pong kernel](https://github.com/arter97/android_kernel_nothing_sm8475) with added support for KernelSU Next and susfs.

 ## How to download
 Go to [Actions section](https://github.com/ThePhaseless/android_kernel_nothing_sm8475/actions) and select the latest successfull build.
-The kernel will be in the artifacts section called `boot.img`
+The kernel will be in the artifacts section called `boot.img` inside `boot-image.zip`

 ## Integrity pass
 I was able to pass strong integrity with these modules: